Dogramming/UserCreator/README.md

 # UserCreator
-User Creator is a simple program, which allows you to create new users quickly.
+User Creator is a simple program, that allows you to create new users quickly.